sfaber34/tour-fork/README.md

 Events will not be rendered if the card is for an event more than 2 days old

-Each event requires a date, title, location, and description:
+Each event requires a date, title, location, and description.
+Date format is MM/DD/YYYY:
 ```
 [
   {